grafana/business-input/docs/sources/provisioning.md

 When provisioned, the Static data source should be available in the data sources list.

-<Image
-  title="Static Data source does not require any configuration." src="/img/plugins/business-input/datasource.png"
+{{< figure src="/media/docs/grafana/panels-visualizations/business-input/datasource.png" class="border" alt="Static Data source does not require any configuration." >}}
-/>